Stadium High School

-Stadium High School is a public high school in Tacoma, Washington, and a historic landmark.
-It is part of Tacoma Public Schools, or Tacoma School District No. 10 and is located in the Stadium District, near downtown Tacoma.
-The original building was severely damaged by a fire in 1898 while it was still a partially-constructed hotel designed by Hewitt & Hewitt being used for storage.
-It was reconstructed for use as a school beginning in 1906 according to designs by Frederick Heath, and a "bowl" stadium was added later in 1910.
+Stadium High School is a public high school located in the Stadium District near downtown Tacoma, Washington.
+A historic landmark, the original building opened as a school in 1906 after conversion of an uncompleted railway hotel project.
+The eponymous stadium was added in 1910 in the adjacent gulch.

-Its attendance boundary includes Browns Point and Dash Point.
+Within the Tacoma Public Schools (No. 10) district, the school's attendance boundary includes Browns Point and Dash Point.

 History

+Opening

 The main building was constructed by architects Hewitt and Hewitt for the Northern Pacific Railway and the Tacoma Land Company at what was then known as Blackwell Point.
-Construction began in 1891 with the intention of building a luxury hotel resembling a French château.
+Construction began in 1891 with the intention of building a luxury hotel in Châteauesque style.
 The Panic of 1893, however, brought construction to an abrupt halt when the Northern Pacific was faced with financial disaster.
 The unfinished building became a storage facility, with much of the building materials still inside.
 On October 11, 1898, the building was gutted by a massive fire.
-The walls remained standing, and the Northern Pacific began to dismantle the structure, removing some 40,000 of the unique Roman bricks manufactured by Gladding, McBean that would be used to construct still-existing train stations in Missoula, Montana, and Wallace, Idaho.
+The walls remained standing, and the Northern Pacific began to dismantle the structure, removing some 40,000 of the unique Roman bricks manufactured by Gladding, McBean that would be used to construct train stations in Missoula, Montana (still in use) and Wallace, Idaho (now a museum).

 The Tacoma School District purchased the gutted building on February 19, 1904, with the intent of turning it into a high school.
 The redesign and later renovations were planned by the school's architect, Frederick Heath.
 It was repaired and renovated into a school.
 Despite its extraordinary locale and design, on the inside it looks, feels, and operates like a typical American high school.

 The reconstructed building opened on September 10, 1906, as Tacoma High School.
-Seven years later, the name was changed to reference the adjacent Stadium Bowl.
-Later additions included a circular lunchroom, an underground swimming pool, a science and industrial arts complex, a gymnasium, and a multi-story parking lot structure with tennis courts on the roof.
+After the 1913 opening of Lincoln High School, the second in the Tacoma School District, Tacoma High School's name was changed to reference the adjacent stadium.